vernisaz/rust_bee/doc/RUSTBEE.md

 a value  then the value has to be quoted, for example:

     json lib="org.glassfish:javax.json:1.1.4":rep-maven

+Note that `blank` has to be escaped only on the end of a name or value.

 Although any name is allowed, all names starting with *~* and ending with *~* are reserved.